-Inverter Control Panel:
+Inverter/Charger Control Panel:

-• The inverter/charger has a remote monitor/ control panel that can be programmed for several charging configurations.
+The inverter/charger has a remote monitor/ control panel that can be programmed for several charging configurations.
+It will also display warnings for overload conditions or other operating failure conditions.

-See the inverter/charger remote panel instructions in your Owner InfoCase for complete information and specific configuration directions.
+See the inverter/charger control panel instructions in your Owner InfoCase for complete information and specific configuration directions.

-Inverter Charger Control Panel
+Inverter/Charger Control Panel